sandbornm/printerr/README.md

-## Printerr
+# Printerr

 The repo contains a generic image scraper for sourcing and filtering images scraped from google images to create a computer vision dataset.
-In this repository we focus specifically on detecting 3D printing errors.
+In this repository we focus specifically on collecting images for detecting 3D printing errors.

 ## Results